SC stays Gujarat HC order granting two-week furlough to Narayan Sai | Law-Order

 - India

-The Supreme Court Thursday stayed a Gujarat High Court order granting a two-week furlough to rape convict Narayan Sai, son of self-styled godman Asaram Bapu.
-A bench of Justices DY Chandrachud and M R Shah issued a notice to Narayan Sai on the plea of the Gujarat government challenging the order of the single-judge bench of the High Court.
+The Supreme Court Thursday stayed a Gujarat High Court order granting a two-week furlough to rape convict Narayan Sai, son of self-styled godman Asaram Bapu who is also undergoing life term for another rape case in Rajasthan.

-The top court posted the matter for further hearing after two weeks.
-On June 24, the single-judge bench of the Gujarat High Court had granted furlough to Narayan Sai.
+The apex court said however that it needs to examine whether the rules allow the annual furlough as per the calendar year or from 12 months after the last one was granted to a prisoner.

+A bench of Justices D Y Chandrachud and M R Shah issued a notice to Sai on the Gujarat government's plea challenging the high court's single-judge order and stayed it till further orders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)